ibrahimkamal7/Drexel-Master-Degree-Assistant/README.md

 {userid:"hv59", password:"123456", hasCSBackground:false},
 {userid:"hg387", password:"123456", hasCSBackground:true},
 ```
+## Challenges Faced:
+* Drawing the line for the scope for the prototype was difficult given the open-ended constraints of the competition.
+* Selection of technologies used in the prototype was difficult given the time-constraints of the competition.

 ## How to run the application
 * Clone this directory
 * Run `npm install` inside the directory to install all the dependencies